alexbarbato/excalidraw-tanzu/README.md

 Alternatively, you can individually upload the libraries from the `raw` directory, 1 by 1

 ## Included libraries
-- core: The base icons product icons with some core use case examples
+- core: The base product icons with some core use case examples
 - users: Generic user icons